Robs04/BinaryBandits/readme.md

 ## Robin:
-- [ ] Analysis of big changes in the market and extraction of those (to prepare for calls)
+- [x] Analysis of big changes in the market and extraction of those (to prepare for calls)
-- [ ] deliver infos about largest market changes using relevant news
+- [x] deliver infos about largest market changes using relevant news
+- [ ] passing data in a nice way to front end

 ## Vale: